 Services that are covered for you What you must pay when you get these services Fitness benefit (One Pass®) Benefits include: Fitness benefit provided through the One Pass® program to help members take control of their health and feel their best.
 The One Pass program includes: \$0 copay for the fitness benefit.
 Benefit includes memory fitness and physical fitness.
 Gyms and Fitness Locations: You have access to a wide variety of in-network gyms.
 Online Fitness: You have access to live, digital fitness classes and on-demand workouts.
-Fitness and Social Activities: You also have access to groups, clubs and social events. • Brain Health: Access to online brain training made just for you.
+Fitness and Social Activities: You also have access to groups, clubs and social events.
+Brain Health: Access to online brain training made just for you.
 For more information about participating gyms and fitness locations, or the program's benefits, please visit www.YourOnePass.com or call 1-877-504-6830 (TTY: 711).

-Services that are covered for you What you must pay when you get these services Services that are covered for you Hearing services Hearing Exam: 1 routine hearing exam per year.
-Hearing Aids: Up to two TruHearing-branded hearing aids every year (one per ear per year).
-Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options for an additional \$50 per aid.
-Benefit is combined in- and out-of-network.
+What you must pay when you get these services Services that are covered for you Hearing services \$0 copay for routine hearing exam (up to one Hearing Exam: 1 routine hearing exam per year\\. per calendar year).\\ Hearing Aids: Up to two TruHearing-branded hearing aids every \$30 copay for diagnostic year (one per ear per year).
+Benefit is limited to TruHearing's exam to treat hearing Advanced and Premium hearing aids, which come in various and/or balance issues each styles and colors and are available in rechargeable style options calendar year. for an additional \$50 per aid.
+Benefit is combined in- and out-ofnetwork.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-547-1460 to schedule an appointment (for TTY, dial 711).
-Hearing aid purchase includes: First year of follow-up provider visits 60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability Ear molds Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
-Solution Solution of the set vices services and the set of th
+Call 1-844-547-1460 to schedule an appointment (for \$599 to \$899 copay for one TTY, dial 711).
+TruHearing Advance Hearing aid purchase includes: hearing aid and one TruHearing Premium First year of follow-up provider visits hearing aid 60-day trial period (respectively).\\ • 3-year extended warranty

+80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: Additional cost for optional hearing aid rechargeability \$0 copay for first year of follow-up visits for hearing aid fitting and adjustments.\\